 3. Cozumel Marine Turtle Salvation Program

 Cozumel plays host to thousands of sea turtles coming ashore to nest each year.
-During the nights of mid-May through mid-November, on the Eastern shore of the island, two species of sea turtles come ashore to lay their eggs.
-The bays and reefs of the Cozumel area are foraging areas where sea turtles such as Hawksbills and Giant Leatherbacks have been seen swimming offshore.
+During the nights of mid-May through mid-November, two species of sea turtles come ashore to lay their eggs.
+The bays and reefs of the Cozumel area are foraging areas.
+Sea turtles such as Hawksbills and Giant Leatherbacks have been seen swimming offshore.

 4. The Barbados Sea Turtle Project

 The Barbados Sea Turtle Project is based at the University of the West Indies (Cave Hill Campus).
-For over 25 yeas, they have been involved in the conservation of the endangered marine turtle species that forage around and nest on Barbados through research, education, and public outreach as well as monitoring of nesting females, juveniles and hatchlings.
+For over 25 years, they have been involved in the conservation of endangered marine turtle species.
+Their main areas of focus are research, education, and public outreach.

 They accept volunteers between May and November each year, usually for periods of 2-4 months.